 Author: Stuart Warner

-Clearly, a book for beginners but will also help those who want to brush up on the concepts.
+Clearly, a book for beginners, but it will also help those who want to brush up on the concepts.
 At the least, this book will simplify the world of finance for you.

 Valuation: Measuring and Managing the Value of Companies